aaqibzee/MagniCMS/README.md

     <br/>e.
 Angular CLI

 2) Open project in Visual Studio
-3) Build the main solution and let the Nugest restore all the packages
+3) Build the solution and let the Nuget restore the packages.
-4) For .Net side developemnt, explore the proejct <MagniCollegeManagementSystem> except the folder 'Client'
+4) For .Net side developemnt, explore the proejct "MagniCollegeManagementSystem" except the folder 'Client'
-5) For Angular side developemnt, explore the folder 'Client' in <MagniCollegeManagementSystem> web project.
+5) For Angular side developemnt, explore the folder 'Client' in "MagniCollegeManagementSystem" web project.
 This folder has all code related to Angular applciation

 # How overall aplicaiton works:
 The applicaiton makes use of ASP.NET MVC 5 and Angular architecture.

-When angular applciaiton is built, its generated output files are places in Script folder inside MVC proejct.
+When angular applciaiton is built, it's generated output files are placed in Script folder inside MVC proejct.

-When MVC project runs, it opens it index view, inside that, "app-root" component (Basic building block of angular applicaiton inside browser) is rendered, which makes Angular application run inside the MVC view.
+When MVC project runs, it launches it's index view, inside which, "app-root" component (Basic building block of angular applicaiton inside browser) is rendered, which makes Angular application run inside the MVC view.

 Every time, applicaiton starts, it does starts the Angular applicaiton along.